expo/expo/docs/pages/versions/v29.0.0/sdk/bar-code-scanner.md

   }

   async componentWillMount() {
-    const { status } = await Permissions.askAsync(Permissions.CAMERA); // @info Before we can use the BarCodeScanner we need to ask the user for permission to access their camera. <a href='../permissions/'>Read more about Permissions.</a>
+    const { status } = await Permissions.askAsync(Permissions.CAMERA); // @tooltip Before we can use the BarCodeScanner we need to ask the user for permission to access their camera. <a href='../permissions/'>Read more about Permissions.</a>
     this.setState({hasCameraPermission: status === 'granted'});
   }